rubenvoss/docker-rails/setup_dockerfile.md

 ```
 <br>

-Here we copy the files for yarn and bundler into to working directory, aka '/goclimb', and execute yarn install and bundle install
+Here we copy the files for yarn and bundler into to working directory(./), aka '/goclimb', and execute yarn install and bundle install
 ```
 # Application dependencies
 COPY package.json yarn.lock ./